 There are various derivatives of the Advertising model:

 Portals: Portals are of increasing popularity in both B2B and B2C situations.
 They can be similar to directories but do not necessarily charge advertisers for listings or referrals.
-Portals have many different methods of attracting traffic, and can be grouped into the following types, as described in the diagram below:
+Portals have many different methods of attracting traffic, and can be grouped into the following types, as described

 Various Types of Advertising Models